zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 ## Introduction

-As requirements change, we would need to keep updating our NGroups and its CGs.
+As requirements change, we would need to keep updating our NGroups and its container groups (CGs).

 There are two update modes with which we can update an NGroups – **Manual** (default option) and **Rolling**.

-Within **Rolling Update (RU)** too, there are 2 options – ‘*in-place*’ update and ‘*replace*’ update.
+Within **Rolling Update (RU)** too, there are 2 options – [*in-place*](#in-place-rolling-update) update and [*replace*](#replace-rolling-update) update.
 Replace RU is the default option.

 This document describes RU in detail.
-Manual update is covered in the NGroups documentation link below.
+Manual update is covered in the NGroups documentation link [here](container-instances-about-ngroups.md).

 ## Feature Description

-Consider a simple example of updating a CG profile reference from *cgprofile1* to *cgprofile2*.
+Consider a basic example of updating a CG profile reference from *cgprofile1* to *cgprofile2*.

 ### In-place Rolling Update
 With in-place RU, when we update the reference to *cgprofile2* and issue an UPDATE NGroups command, "*existing CGs*" are updated with *cgprofile2*.
 The update to existing CGs happens in small batches (and not all at once).
-This ensures that there is a minimal impact on our workload since only a small percentage of CGs may be unavailable during the update.
+It ensures that there's a minimal impact on our workload since only a small percentage of CGs may be unavailable during the update.

 We can configure the batch size and other related rolling update mode settings with the NGroups API.

-Because in-place RU updates existing CGs, there are certain limitations to the CG properties that ACI enforces.
+Because in-place RU updates existing CGs, there are certain limitations to the CG properties that Azure Container Instances (ACI) enforces.

-Please see ACI’s [limitations](../container-instances-update.md) w.r.t updating CGs.
-Also, please see here for [properties](../container-instances-update.md) on CGs that require a delete (versus an update).
+See ACI’s [limitations](../container-instances-update.md) w.r.t updating CGs.
+Also, see here for [properties](../container-instances-update.md) on CGs that require a delete (versus an update).

 ### Replace Rolling Update
 With replace RU, when we update the reference to *cgprofile2* and issue an UPDATE NGroups command, "*new CGs*" are created with *cgprofile2*.
 Existing CGs with *cgprofile1* are deleted.
 This creation and deletion happen in small batches (and not all at once).
-This ensures that there is a minimal impact on our workload since only a small percentage of CGs is impacted during the update.
+It ensures that there's a minimal impact on our workload since only a small percentage of CGs is impacted during the update.

 Like in-place RU, we can configure the batch size and other related rolling update mode settings with the NGroups API.

 Because replace RU creates new CGs, there are fewer limitations enforced by ACI.
-Hence this is the more powerful option.
-Consequently, this is the default option when a customer selects RU.
+Hence replace RU is a more powerful option and it is the default option when a customer selects RU.

 ## Usage